-Jiyun Chang, a 2022 Pisacano Scholar, is a 4th year medical student and 2nd year business student at University of North Carolina (UNC).
-Originally from Christiansburg, Virginia, Jiyun graduated from Harvard College with a degree in Human Developmental and Regenerative Biology.
+Jiyun Chang, a 2022 Pisacano Scholar, graduated from the University of North Carolina (UNC) School of Medicine and is currently a 1st-year resident in Hendersonville, North Carolina.
+She also completed her MBA at UNC.
+Originally from Christiansburg, Virginia, Jiyun graduated from Harvard College with a degree in human developmental and regenerative biology.

 At Harvard, Jiyun was introduced to social inequities through her volunteer work.
 As a client advocate for LIFT, an organization dedicated to breaking the cycle of poverty, Jiyun focused on the economic empowerment of families in Somerville, Massachusetts.
 As her interest in health inequities grew, Jiyun joined HealthLeads at Massachusetts General Hospital.
 She connected patients to essential health resources like food, heat, and housing.
 She fell in love with these patients and was inspired to tackle health inequities through primary care.